 If the candidate's household did not file income taxes for the most recent tax year, they must provide you with the hourly wages and the number of hours worked for all household members including themselves on the Candidate Application.
 Any non-employment income from households where no taxes were filed for the most recent tax year must be reported on the Candidate Application.

 You will need to keep a copy of the household return(s) in the candidate's file as verification of meeting household income limits.
-In addition, for the Free and Reduced School Lunch program, the candidate must provide program eligibility documentation to you from their local education agency specifying the dependent child by name participating in the Free or Reduced Lunch program.

 Households That Filed Federal Income Tax Returns for the Most Recent Tax Year